Rest in Metal: Plot

 In Kenosha, Wisconsin, Ruby Ruin (Chloë Sevigny), vocalist for heavy metal band Doxxxology, recruits Gavin (Nicholas Cirillo) as a temporary drummer for a summer tour.
 She, guitarist Al (John Darnielle) and bassist Eskie (G.K.
 Umeh) attempt to write a song recapturing the success of their only hit song "Staplehead" but are constantly frustrated by Gavin's incessant drumming and distractible personality.
 During a performance, Ruby punches Gavin for stealing her signature scream note, but she apologizes later at their hotel.
 Gavin then performs a song he has drafted, "Sucker Punch".
-The group is stunned by the song's catchy quality but frustrated that all the kudos will belong to Gavin, as most of the royalties from "Staplehead" went to their previous drummer.
-Predicting that "Sucker Punch" will bring them back to their 1990's glory, the band conspires to steal the song from Gavin by killing him; they fire their roadie Deuteronomy (Chuck Cooper) and rig Gavin's amplifier to fatally electrocute him during the climactic scream of "Staplehead".
+The group is stunned by the song's catchy quality but frustrated that all the kudos will belong to Gavin, as most of the royalties from "Staplehead" went to the band's original drummer.
+Predicting that "Sucker Punch" will bring them back to their 1990s glory, the band conspires to steal the song from Gavin by killing him; they fire their roadie Deuteronomy (Chuck Cooper) and rig Gavin's amplifier to fatally electrocute him during the climactic scream of "Staplehead".
 They then rewrite and sign the lyrics, burning Gavin's original lyric sheet.

 A few days prior, Ruby hires Charlie (Natasha Lyonne) as the band's merch seller/roadie.
 She begins to bond with Gavin, noticing that he never wears shoes, has a camera pointed at his kick drum, and writes lyrics spontaneously based on his surroundings.
 She also scolds Ruby after the punching incident, prompting her to apologize to Gavin.
 The next day, she witnesses Gavin's death on stage after taking a Polaroid of the climactic moment.
 Charlie picks up on Ruby's lie when she says that the band "got lucky" to the coroner, who rules Gavin's death as an accident.
 While the band records Gavin's song the next day, Charlie meets a woman (Emily Yoshida) who hosts a true crime podcast called Murder Girl.